Farmington Public Schools (Michigan): Consolidation and Growth

 The consolidation of the eight small school districts in Farmington Township occurred on November 27, 1944.
 The districts were Thayer, Fairview, Farmington City and Township District, West Farmington, Nichols, Bond, German, and Noble.
 The new, larger district was called Farmington Township Schools and is today known by its present name.

 In 2016 the district stopped the use of upper-elementary schools (schools teaching fifth and sixth grade) and reverted to using traditional elementary and middle schools, in the process it made Power and Warner Upper-elementaries into middle schools.
-Also in 2016, Highmeadow Common Campus was closed, and the students and teachers were transferred to the new Farmington STEAM Academy, housed in the building formerly used by E.O Dunckel Middle school.
+Also in 2016, Highmeadow Common Campus was closed, and the students and teachers were transferred to the new Farmington STEAM Academy, housed in the building formerly used by O.E.
+Dunckel Middle school.

 The population of Farmington Township grew from 26,692 in 1960 to 83,986 in 2020 (as the city of Farmington Hills).
 But school district enrollment dropped by 2,923 students between the 2002-2003 and 2018-2019 school years, leading to the closure of Harrison High School in 2019.